Do you like the look of wooden shower walls, ceiling, subfloor, sink, washbasin, or bathtub in your bathroom?

 This step is important because otherwise, the rough surfaces will become visible once you’re done oiling, and they won’t look very attractive.

-Step 3- Take a soft-bristle brush and cover the wood surface area evenly until oil is absorbed, making sure to get into all of the nooks and crannies.
+Step 3- Using a soft-bristle brush, cover the wood surface area evenly until oil is absorbed, making sure to get into all the nooks and crannies.

 During the process, do not forget to clean off the excess oil residues with a clean rag.